 Stickers are generally optional and additional measures to increase the visibility of the Programme support.
-The stickers cannot replace billboards, or plaques or posters posters in the premises of partners.
+The stickers cannot replace billboards, or plaques or posters in places of investment or posters in the premises of partners.
 Nevertheless, their smart use can considerably contribute to the communication efforts by specifying objects that have been funded by the EU.